 Since your writing is now the best you can make it, you’ve submitted your book to us.
 We’re excited!
 You’re excited!
 Maybe this is the start of a wonderful partnership!

-If you’ve done everything right, it could take up to six or eight months to hear back from us — but hopefully less than that.
+If you’ve done everything right, it could take many months to hear back from us.
+Sorry.
+Reading takes ages, though.
 If you receive a rejection, it’s going to be a short note, and it’s going to sound like a form rejection.
 That’s because it is.
 Sorry.
 We wrote our Open Rejection Letter to cover the many reasons we reject manuscripts, so I hope that’ll give you some insight into why we’re not publishing your novel.
 It’s important to stress that even though we didn’t love your writing (or feel like we could sell it), it’s really likely that somebody else will.
 We’ve gotten several replies to rejections, letting us know that another publisher has signed the book.
 That’s wonderful!
 We love hearing that.
 Anyway, our rejections are short and sweet.
 We understand the desire to know WHY we’ve rejected your MS in particular, but if we have something to elaborate on, we’ll include that in the original response.

-But — joy of joys! — if we write back to say we adored your novel and we’d love to publish it and would you still like to work with us, that’s when the real fun begins.
+But — joy of joys! — if we write back to say we adored your novel and we’d love to publish it and would you still like to work with us despite us taking so long to read it, that’s when the real fun begins.
 We’ll send you an author pack (which goes into more detail about our publishing process) and a sample contract for you to peruse and have vetted by whomever you like (we recommend the Society of Authors).

 Once a contract is signed, we begin the editing process and design a cover and start pulling together all the information we’ll need to make your book a success.
 I think it’s helpful to mention right now — while you’re still considering whether Snowbooks is a good match for you — that we are retailer focussed, not media focussed.
 Our business model is based on our knowledge of how retail works.
 We believe that most readers buy books because of their experience browsing in-store or online, based on cover design, price, and the quality of the first few words that they read when flicking through the book.
 They also buy what their friends recommend – but they don't buy (in their masses) based on reviews in the media.
 The most important thing is to get the book in front of readers, hence the importance we place on making life as easy as possible for our retail, wholesale and online customers, focussing on providing excellent and timely metadata and playing by their timing and pricing rules.